Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/python_error_management.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview
-The Python Kortex API currently has only one mechanism to manage errors: surrounding the code block with a **try/except** statement pair and reacting to the exception.
+The Python KINOVA KORTEX™ API currently has only one mechanism to manage errors: surrounding the code block with a **try/except** statement pair and reacting to the exception.

 Note that there are [special cases](#special-cases) explained at the end of this document.